Dr. Kevin G. TeBeest

 Always rework my examples on your own BEFORE attempting the homework.Also see the examples NewtonGregory Interpolating Polynomials.
 It contains Example 1 (worked in class).
 YOU SHOULD WORK EXAMPLE 2 YOURSELF.

 However, this document does NOT cover all the details I discussed in class!
-So if you missed class, you need to watch the recorded lecture in Collaborate on Bb.
+So if you missed class, you should work all of Example 2 and obtain the lecture notes from a classmate to check your steps.

 - Work Example 2 in the lecture notes on your own.
 Here are the answers you should obtain.